jeremystride92/EIP_Ruby/README.md

 (Count is `total_redeemable_benefit_allotment` remaining after the benefits have been redeemed)

 ### GET /api/v1/cardholder.json
 Shows a cardholder with nested photo and cards.
-Requires an auth token in the header: `{ authorization: 'myToken' }`
+Requires an auth token in the header: `Authorization: 'Token token="myToken"'`

 Response: